gleitz/.files/README.md

 - Log into the App Store before running.
 - You will need to install the command line tools, and then go into the App Store to do system updates.
 - `HOMEBREW_NO_ENV_FILTERING=1 API_KEY="abcdef123456" brew cask install prey` to install prey.
+- Install BTT tool to give it higher priority.

 Resources